gem/oq-engine/doc/installing/server.md

 STATIC_ROOT = '/var/www/webui'
 ```

-After the creation of the files perform the same steps of the package installation to setup the environment,
+After the creation of the files perform the same steps of the package installation to setup the environment with root user

 ##### Groups support